 - Is Clover cheaper than Square?

-There are six choices for Clover credit card processing equipment: Go, Flex, Mobile, Mini, Station, and Station 2018.
+As of autumn 2022, there are five choices for Clover credit card processing equipment: Go, Flex, Mini, Station, and Station 2018.

 Clover Software Plans

 Clover currently lists 6 types of businesses as starting points for choosing the right plan: Full service dining, quick service dining, retail, professional services, personal services, or home and field services.

 With any plan, Clover offers no monthly fee for the first 30 days.
 All plans let you accept credit and debit cards (magstripe, EMV chip, and NFC contactless transactions), take cash or checks, provide basic reporting and sales tracking, and give you the option of using Rapid Deposit.
 With Rapid Deposit, you can opt to receive your funds from credit card transactions almost instantly by paying 1% of the total.

 Note that you’ll need compatible Clover hardware to accept EMV/NFC transactions and checks.
 You may also want to connect an optional cash drawer if you accept cash.

 The plans also may include basic employee management for tracking shifts and setting role permissions so that employees can only access the functions necessary to complete their jobs.
 Each plan comes with 24/7 customer service.

 Beyond those basics, the plans vary in features, as discussed below.